-Relationship conflict and poor communication is the most prevalent and difficult to treat problem couples can experience in their relationships.
-Our research examines the consequences of the different ways couples try to improve their relationship problems, such as whether expressing anger and hostility versus communicating affection and positivity during conflict helps or harms relationships.
+Poor communication during relationship conflict is the most prevalent and difficult to treat problem couples can experience in their relationships.
+Our research examines the consequences of the different ways couples try to improve their relationship problems, such as whether expressing anger and hostility versus communicating affection and optimism during conflict helps or harms relationships.
 Our work shows that ‘negative’ communication behaviours, such as anger and hostility, can sometimes produce increases in relationship wellbeing because they directly target problems and motivate partner change.
 In contrast, a warm affectionate approach to conflict can maintain positivity in the short-term, but it can produce serious costs if couples continue to face growing problems over time.
-The impact of different conflict strategies, however, depend on a range of contextual variables, including the severity of the problems couples face, the self-esteem and attachment insecurity of each partner, and how the responses of each partner jointly influence each other.
+The impact of different conflict strategies, however, depend on a range of contextual variables, including the self-esteem and attachment insecurity of each partner, and how the responses of each partner jointly influence each other.
 Our research suggests that, although conflict can be tough and difficult to manage, conflict can also offer the opportunity for relationships to grow and become more secure.

 Some Recent Publications

 Sasaki, E., & Overall, N.C. (in press).
 Partners’ Withdrawal when Actors Behave Destructively: Implications for Perceptions of Partners’ Responsiveness and Relationship Satisfaction.
 Personality and Social Psychology Bulletin.

 Overall, N.C.
 (2020).
 Behavioral variability reduces the harmful longitudinal effects of partners’ negative-direct behavior on relationship problems.
 Journal of Personality and Social Psychology. doi.org/10.1037/pspi0000231